jakubtyrcha/filerep/NOTE.md

 }
 ```

 ### Package manager

-Rust has a rich package ecosystem, thanks to cargo.
+Rust has a convenient centralised package ecosystem: cargo.
+Some of the crates I used:

-File watcher using `notify` with debouncing of file changed events.
-It's based on OS file watch calls, but internally it seems to use internal thread and doesn't support async code.
+`Notify` - File watcher with events debouncing of file changed events.
+It's based on OS file watch APIs.
+Internally it seems to use a separate thread to emit events and it doesn't support async code.

-Declarative CLI using `clap`.
-We can specify conditional parameters as well, for example `address` is needed only when running non-server mode.
+`Clap` - Declarative CLI.
+Example:
 ```rust
 let matches = App::new("filerep")
     .arg(Arg::with_name("server").long("server").takes_value(false))